eclipse-vertx/vertx-codegen/README.md

 * `superTypes` - a list of `TypeInfo` representing the set of user defined types which the current interface extends from
 * `concreteSuperTypes` - subset of `superTypes` which are *concrete*
 * `abstractSuperTypes` - subset of `superTypes` which are *abstract*
-* `squashedMethods` - this is a list of methods where all methods of the same name (i.e. overloaded methods) are squashed into a single method.
 * `methodMap` - this is a Map<String, MethodInfo> - which allows you to look up all methods with a given name
 * `importedTypes`- this is a `Set<TypeInfo>` containing the types used by this class